This article describes how to control who can edit documents in Displayr.

 - The default user group which is allowed to view, but not edit, a new document.
 For this, change the setting called New projects can be viewed by anyone in this group, and click Save.

-- The default user group is allowed to edit, and also view, a new document.
+- The default user group which is allowed to edit, and also view a new document.
 For this, change the setting called New projects can be viewed and edited by anyone in this group, and click Save.

 By controlling documents and user groups in the ways described above, you can ensure that the right people have access to the different documents in your account.